Overview

 Credit note — when to use

-Use a credit note when the customer should pay less than the invoice total:
+Use a credit note when the customer should pay less than the invoice total:- Returned goods — credit product or charge lines partially or fully

 - Billing error (overcharge) — credit the excess on specific components